<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=229461991482875&amp;ev=PageView&amp;noscript=1">

 Remember also that all your stakeholders need to be involved in this.
 They may have requirements particular to their role that aren't readily apparent to other people.

-Failure to capture such requirements may have an adverse effect on the widespread adoption of the selected CMS and its future success.
+Failure to capture such requirements may have an adverse effect on the widespread adoption of the selected CLM software and its future success.

-Usually, more than one person will be involved in selecting and ranking the initial CMS requirements.
-Different people often think in different ways, and have differing knowledge, perspectives and backgrounds that influence their choices.
+Usually more than one person will be involved in selecting and ranking the initial CLM system requirements.
+Different people often think in different ways and have differing knowledge, perspectives, and backgrounds that influence their choices.

-It makes good sense to review the complete list of requirements and rankings from top to bottom, a sort of sanity / quality check on what has been proposed.
+It makes good sense to review your finalised list of requirements and rankings from top to bottom—a sort of sanity/quality check on what has been proposed.
 This will check that everything hangs together properly, makes sense, is not overkill, and is justifiable.

-One not-so-obvious but really important check concerns your organisational readiness to implement certain CMS functionality specified as a requirement.
-The preparatory work involved, cost and level of interruption to normal business in getting set up to use that functionality needs to be estimated.
+One not-so-obvious but really important check concerns your organisational readiness to implement certain functionality specified as a requirement.
+The preparatory work involved, cost, and level of interruption to normal business in getting set up to use that functionality needs to be estimated.

 Then a decision can be made about the likelihood of the functionality being used in the foreseeable future.

-It's best for your organisation, and potentially your career, that you don't fall into this trap and become part of that inglorious history.
+It's best for your business and potentially your career that you don't fall into this trap and become part of that inglorious history.

 This commentary drives the next step.